Determine BMW leather color using the VIN – How to find the original color tone

 Is there a decoder for BMW VIN?

-Yes, for example on mdecoder.com you can check your equipment free of charge.
+Yes, for example on mdecoder.com You can check your equipment free of charge.

 Can I apply the leather dye myself?